I am rather proud of this as there cannot be many fully-LED lit rooms in the world yet.

 Comfortable reading requires over 500mA.

-11 leds will be needed to complete a nice even pattern in the long oddly-shaped room, so two more will soon be on order – you can just see the extra two sets of metalwork already installed in the middle of the ceiling.
+11 leds will be needed to complete a nice even pattern in the long oddly-shaped room, so two more will soon be on order – you can make out the extra two sets of metalwork already installed in the middle of the ceiling.

-Both photos are taken on the same colur compensation (‘sunlight’), although the camera auto-brighness has removed any possibility of comparing intensity.
+Both photos are taken on the same colour compensation (‘sunlight’), although the camera auto-brighness has removed any possibility of comparing intensity.

 What do you reckon?